-You may also be able to retire online, using our Quote and Retire service, which means less paperwork for you to complete.
+You may also be able to retire online, which means less paperwork for you to complete.

 Once retired, you can also view your payslips and P60s online.

 You can also use the website to update your contact and personal details, at any time.